foxplayzz/Fancy-Elytras/README.md

 ## Extra info.

-I've added 15 on this template, feel free to add more if needed (or remove).
+I've added 15 on this template, feel free to add (or remove) more if needed.